 Governmental funds are used to account for those functions reported as governmental activities in the government-wide financial statements.
 The School's basic services are accounted for in governmental funds.
-These funds focus on how assets that can readily be converted into cash, flow in and out, and what monies are left at year-end available for spending in the next year.
+These funds focus on how assets that can readily be converted into cash flow in and out, and what monies are left at year-end available for spending in the next year.
 Governmental funds are reported using an accounting method called modified accrual accounting.
 This method has a current financial resources focus.
 As a result, the governmental fund financial statements provide a detailed short-term view of the financial resources available to finance the School's programs.
 The relationship between government activities (reported in the Statement of Net Assets and the Statement of Activities) and governmental funds is described in a reconciliation that is a part of the fund financial statements.

 The School adopts an annual budget for its general fund, as required by the Florida Statutes.
 The budget is legally adopted by management of the School and its Board.
 Budgetary comparison schedules have been included as part of the required supplementary information.
-The budgetary comparison schedules show four columns: 1) the original budget as adopted by the board, 2) the final budget as amended by the board, 3) the actual resources, charges and ending balances in the general fund, and 4) the variance between the final budget and the actual resources and charges.
-During the year ended June 30, 2013, there were no amendments to the original budget.
+The budgetary comparison schedule shows four columns: 1) the original budget as adopted by the Board; 2) the final budget as amended by the Board; 3) the actual resources, charges and ending balances in the general fund; and 4) the variance between the final budget and the actual resources and charges.